h2oai/h2o-3/h2o-docs/src/product/howto/FAQ.md

 - `-nodes <num-nodes>` represents the number of nodes
 - `-mapperXmx 6g` launches H2O with 6g of memory
 - `-output hdfsOutputDirName` specifies the HDFS output directory as `hdfsOutputDirName`

 ---

-**How does H2O handle UDP packet failures?
-Does H2O quit or retry?**

- In standard settings, H2O only uses UDP for cloud forming and only if you do not provide a flat file.
-All other communication is done via TCP.
-Cloud forming with no flat file is done by repeated broadcasts that are repeated until the cloud forms.

----